Greta Thunberg to UN: 'You've stolen my childhood with your empty words' | DW | 23.09.2019

 A UN climate summit drawing 60 world leaders has opened in New York.
-Activist Greta Thunberg delivered an impassioned plea for action, not words.
+Activist Greta Thunberg delivered not just words but an impassioned plea for action.

-Teenage activist Greta Thunberg delivered a sharp rebuke to world leaders for their inaction addressing the existential crisis of climate change at the opening of a major UN summit on Monday.
+Teenage activist Greta Thunberg delivered a sharp rebuke to world leaders at the opening of a major UN summit on Monday for their inaction addressing the existential crisis of climate change.

 "You come to us young people for hope.
 How dare you?" a visibly angry Thunberg told the high-level audience gathered for the UN Climate Action Summit in New York.